 In CoAP a group of links can constitute a Function Set.
 The format of the links is specified in [I-D.ietf-core-interfaces].
 This note specifies a Management Function Set.
 CoMI end-points that implement the CoMI management protocol support at least one discoverable management resource of resource type (rt): core.mg, with path: /mg, where mg is short-hand for management.
-The name /mg is recommended but not compulsory (see Section 4.4).
+The name /mg is recommended but not compulsory (see Section 4.5).

-The mg resource has three sub-resources accessible with the paths:
+The path prefix /mg has resources accessible with the following five paths:

 - /mg: YANG-based data with path "/mg" and using CBOR content encoding format.
-This path represents a datastore resource which contains YANG data resources as its descendant nodes.
-All identifiers referring to YANG data nodes within this path are encoded as YANG hash values (see Section 5.4. - /mg/mod.uri: URI indicating the location of the server module information, with path "/mg/mod.uri" and CBOR content format.
-This YANG data is encoded with plain identifier strings, not YANG hash values. - /mg/yang.hash: URI indicating the location of the server YANG hash information if any objects needed to be re-hashed by the server.
-It has path "/mg/yang.hash" and is encoded in CBOR format.
-The "ietf-yang-hash" module of Section 5.3 is used to define the syntax and semantics of this data structure.
+This path represents a data-store resource which contains YANG data resources as its descendant nodes.
+All identifiers referring to YANG data nodes within this path are encoded as YANG hash values (see Section 5.5). - /mg/mod.uri: URI identifying the location of the server module information, with path "/mg/mod.uri" and CBOR content format.
 This YANG data is encoded with plain identifier strings, not YANG hash values.
-The server will only have this resource if there are any objects that needed to be re-hashed due to a hash collision.